praxis/praxis-blueprints/README.md

 # Praxis Blueprints

-Praxis Blueprints is a library that allows for defining a Struct-like class, with multiple views for serializing to a hash.

-Maintained by RightScale.
+Praxis Blueprints is a library that allows for defining a reusable class structures that has a set of typed attributes and a set of views with which to render them.
+Instantiations of Blueprints resemble ruby Structs which respond to methods of the attribute names.
+Rendering is format-agnostic in that it results in a structured hash instead of an encoded string.
+Blueprints can automatically generate object structures that follow the attribute definitions.

 ## Installation